How to get A Business Manager Visa In Japan? (2026 Edition)

 3. Japanese Language Requirement

-Either the applicant or at least one full-time employee must demonstrate Japanese language ability at the JLPT N2 level (equivalent to CEFR B2) or higher.
-Acceptable proof includes:
+Either the applicant or at least one qualifying full-time employee must meet the Japanese language requirement.

-• Graduation from a Japanese university or vocational school (専門学校)
+4. Graduation from a Japanese university or similar institution

-• Completion of Japanese compulsory education through high school
+5. Completion of Japanese compulsory education and graduation from a Japanese high school

 4. Experience or Education Requirement